a photo of the inside of a self-driving car

 "Simply put, when a car talks, it instills a feeling in drivers and passengers that it's more like a human being.
 This is one reason automakers are keen to leverage well-designed, voice-enabled automotive assistants in their cars."

-This is exactly what is happening, as a number of car makers look to install Alexa and Google Assistant in their vehicles.
-BMW, Mini, Toyota, Ford and Volkswagen have all expressed interest in bringing Alexa to their cars, some as soon as this year.
+This is exactly what is happening, as several car makers look to install Alexa and Google Assistant in their vehicles.
+BMW, Mini, Toyota, Ford, and Volkswagen have all expressed interest in bringing Alexa to their cars, some as soon as this year.

-You might think voice assistants, autonomy and haptic touch screen controls are enough for the century-old automotive industry to be getting on with, but the future will likely take things much further.
+You might think voice assistants, autonomy, and haptic touch screen controls are enough for the century-old automotive industry to continue, but the future will likely take things much further.

-Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with smart speakers like Google Home and Home Mini as well as other compatible products that work with Amazon Alexa smart speaker assistant.
+Check out The GearBrain, our smart home compatibility checker, to see which other compatible products work with smart speakers like Google Home and Home Mini and the Amazon Alexa smart speaker assistant.

 Like GearBrain on Facebook